 At a Bali dentist, they cost US $4,200 (CAN $5,700; UK £3,200; EUR €3,700; AUS $5,600; NZ $6,000)

-One way of ensuring you are going to a quality-checked clinic is by booking with Dental Departures.
-We do our own background checks on dentist qualifications; professional memberships and clinic affiliations.
-We also do onsite visits and collect real patient reviews, which are published on our website.
-With clinic photos, prices, maps and other useful information that is free to access you can search for a dentist, compare prices and book an appointment in confidence from the comfort of your own home.
+One way of ensuring you are heading to a quality-checked clinic is by booking with Dental Departures.
+We conduct background checks on dentist qualifications, professional memberships and clinic affiliations.
+We also perform onsite visits, collect verified patient reviews, and publish them on our website.
+With clinic photos, pricing, maps and other useful information, you can search for a dentist and destination, compare prices and book an appointment in confidence.